powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v4.8.04 Add: Intermission time display added to view playlist and play queue

+        Change: Moved -Info to far right in view playlist and play queue.

 ###  v4.8.02 Change: i - Intermission  to  t - Intermission